MicrosoftDocs/cpp-docs/docs/windows/how-to-create-a-resource-script-file.md

    You can customize these resources and save the .rct file.

+### To create a new resource from a template

+1. In the **Resource View** pane, right-click the .rc file and choose **Add Resource** from the shortcut menu.

+1. Select the plus sign (**+**) next to a resource to expand the resource node and view all templates available for that resource.

+1. Double-click the template you want to use.

+1. Modify the added resource as needed in its resource editor.

 ### To convert an existing resource file to a template

 1. Open the .rc file as a stand-alone file.